LeNPaul/hungry-minds/_posts/2021-03-02-how-to-customize-a-jekyll-theme.md

 #### Changing Fonts

 Most Jekyll themes do not directly provide a means to change fonts and colours.
-However, because we have direct access to the CSS files, we are able to change many style attributes, such as font and colours.
+However, because we have direct access to the CSS files, we are able to change many style attributes, such as font.

 Within a Jekyll theme, there are typically multiple font families used, such as one for titles, headings, and body text.
 The easiest way to find where the font families are set is by doing a global search on you Jekyll theme files (I am using [Atom](https://atom.io/) here):